RadiusNetworks/flybuy-ios/doc/quickstart.md

 Download the [latest SDK release](https://github.com/RadiusNetworks/flybuy-ios/releases/latest).

-After unzipping the SDK, drag `FlyBuy.framework` to your project in Xcode.
+After unzipping the SDK, drag `FlyBuySDK.framework` to your project in Xcode.

 Make sure to check "Copy items as needed" and check the target for your app.

 ![Install drag options](img/install_drag_options.png)

-Confirm you have `FlyBuy.framework` in both the "Embedded Binaries" and the "Linked Frameworks and Libraries" sections of the "General" tab for your target.
+Confirm you have `FlyBuySDK.framework` in both the "Embedded Binaries" and the "Linked Frameworks and Libraries" sections of the "General" tab for your target.

 ![Install confirm frameworks](img/install_confirm_embedded.png)